bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 ### Step 3: Enable HiDPI

 In order for your Mac to support scaling, it must have the option for HiDPI (a.k.a. scaled) resolutions turned on.
-Most newer Macs will have it turned on as default.
+Most newer Macs will have it turned on by default.

 If HiDPI is enabled you will see lightning bolt emojis next to resolutions in RDM as can be seen in my screenshot from above.
 This means that these resolutions are full-quality scaled Hi-DPI resolutions.
 Another way to check if HiDPI status is under Displays in System Preferences.
 If the resolutions are not already listed, go to Advanced and enable "Show resolutions as a list."
 Click Done and on the Displays page, enable "Show all resolutions."
 It will show several resolution options that MacOS suggests for your monitor.
 If HiDPI is enabled on your system, you will likely see a resolution that is ½ the size of your monitor’s native resolution that has “(HiDPI)” listed next to the resolution.